supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/template-export-app): source code and additional app files.

+Before we begin, please clone the project and set up the working environment - [here is a link with a description of the steps](./overview.md#set-up-an-environment-for-development).

 ## Step 1.
 How to debug export app

 In this tutorial, we will be using the **Run & Debug** section of the VSCode to debug our export app.